UKSG is pleased to offer two main awards and bursaries:

 Sponsored Places for Students and Early Career Professionals

-Every year, UKSG offers three free places for information or publishing students and three free places for early career professionals working as librarians, publishers or intermediaries to attend its Annual Conference.
-Our thanks to Elsevier, Royal Society of Chemistry and Wiley for their generous support for 2020 delegates.
+Every year, UKSG offers free places for early career professionals working as librarians, publishers or intermediaries to attend its Annual Conference.
+Our thanks to those sponsors who have stepped forward to offer support to our 2021 delegates.
 You can read about the experience of the 2019 cohort in Telford here

 - learning about some of the newest developments in electronic publishing by attending the plenary and breakout sessions